iyotee/DigitecPriceNAvailabilityBot/README.md

 0 * * * * python3 DigitecPriceNAvailabilityBot/main.py
 ```

-save and exit with ctrl+x
+Save and exit with ctrl+x and that's it !
+Your bot is now running and sending your message on your Telegram user every hour ! 🎊

 ## Roadmap